RononDex/DAProject/K2Pi/Report.md

 [image Experiment PDF]

-As we can see, we have a collimator which generates a stream of Kaon particles.
+As we can see, we have a collimator which accelerates the K<sup>+</sup> and generates a stream of particles.
 Then we have two detectors placed at a certain distance from each other along the flight path of the kaon.
-The first detector is called the "Up stream detectors" and measures how many Kaons are in the stream, where the second detector, called "Downstream detector", measures the decayed pions.
+The first detector is called the "Up stream detectors" and measures the direction and the momentum of the Kaons from the stream: The second detector, called "Downstream detector", which is composed of a tracking detector to detect the π<sup>+</sup> and a calorimeter to measure the π<sup>0</sup>.

-However the pions also have a decay time which is given by T<sub>π</sub> = 2.6 * 10<sup>-8</sup>s, which gives us an average travel distance of Beta\*Gamma\*c\*T<sub>π</sub> = 4.188km before a pion decays.
+However the pions also have a decay time which is given by τ<sub>π</sub> = 2.6 * 10<sup>-8</sup>s, which gives us an average travel distance of Beta\*Gamma\*c\*τ<sub>π</sub> = 4.188km before a pion decays.

+For the purpose of the project we were told to assume that the π<sup>0</sup> is stable and does not decay.
+We now have to create a simulation to simulate this decay, and find the optimal distance between the two sensors to capture as many events as possible.

+## Results

+### Determining τ<sub>K<sup>+</sup></sub> from the given data